Benefits of Microdosing MDMA: What Does the Science Say?

 • Third, potential risks – ranging from cardiovascular strain and neurotoxicity to contaminated supply and criminal prosecution – remain real.

-• Fifth, legal, evidence-based treatments like ketamine-assisted psychotherapy already exist and offer many of the benefits people hope to gain from MDMA microdosing.
+• Fourth, legal, evidence-based treatments like ketamine-assisted psychotherapy already exist and offer many of the benefits people hope to gain from MDMA microdosing.

 I think that if you’re considering any psychedelic intervention, your next step should be an open conversation with a physician who knows both mainstream psychiatry and emerging therapies.
 In fact, I’d argue that informed, collaborative decision-making is itself a powerful medicine.
 You bring your lived experience.
 We bring up-to-date data and clinical oversight.
 Together we chart a path toward authentic, sustainable improvement.